sanette/tsdl-mixer/README.md

 SDL2_mixer interface closely, so it may be sufficient to consult [its documentation](https://www.libsdl.org/projects/SDL_mixer/docs/index.html).

+Starting from version 0.3, the library is usable in a toplevel (with `#require "tsdl-mixer"`).

 ## WARNING V0.3 Breaking change

 Starting from 0.3, the library name is the same as the opam package